-The actuarial assumptions used are based on the assumptions used in the 2022 actuarial funding valuation which (with the exception of the mortality) were based on results of an actuarial experience study for the period July 1, 2014 through June 30, 2019, unless otherwise specified.
+The actuarial assumptions used are based on the assumptions used in the 2023 actuarial funding valuation which (with the exception of the mortality) were based on results of an actuarial experience study for the period July 1, 2014 through June 30, 2019, unless otherwise specified.
 In cases where benefit structures were changes after the experience study period, assumptions were based on future experiences.

 The mortality rate assumption used was verified by combining data from this plan with two other statewide plans which have similar workforce composition in order to produce a credible experience.
 The aggregated data was collected over the period July 1, 2014 through June 30, 2019.
 The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality.
-This mortality was then NOTE 7 - PENSION PLAN (CONTINUED)

-projected forward to a period equivalent to the estimated duration of the Fund's liabilities.
+This mortality was then projected forward to a period equivalent to the estimated duration of the Fund's liabilities.
 Annuity values calculated based on this mortality were compared to those produced by using a setback of standard tables.
 The result of the procedure indicated that these tables would produce liability values approximating the appropriate generational mortality tables used.

 The long-term expected real rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The long-term expected rate of return was 6.02% as of June 30, 2022.
-Best estimates of geometric real rates of return for each major asset class included in the Fund's target asset allocation as of June 30, 2022 are summarized in the following table:
+The long-term expected rate of return was 6.02% as of June 30, 2023.
+Best estimates of geometric real rates of June 30, 2023 are summarized in the following table: